 Um ein strategisches Management effizient und effektiv umzusetzen und nachhaltig auf Erfolgskurs zu halten, sind folgende Unterscheidungen und Handlungsempfehlungen sinnvoll:

-- Unter Strategien versteht man dabei die längerfristige Ausrichtung eines Unternehmens, deren Geschäftsziele aus Vision und Mission entwickelt und die mit dieser Strategie erkennbaren Alleinstellungsmerkmale für die ausgewählten Märkte.
+- Unter Strategie versteht man dabei die längerfristige Ausrichtung eines Unternehmens, dessen Geschäftsziele aus Vision und Mission entwickelt sind und das mit dieser Strategie erkennbaren Alleinstellungsmerkmale für die ausgewählten Märkte erzielen und nachhaltig sichern will.
 Salopp formuliert muss eine gute Strategie auf einen Blick erkennen lassen, wie das Unternehmen im Wettbewerb nachhaltig Geld verdienen will.

 - Dazu müssen Führung (Governance) und die Aufbau- und Ablauforganisation des Unternehmens auf die Strategie ausgerichtet sein.

 - Die Infrastruktur und die Ressourcen des Unternehmens in Form der Human-, Technical-, Information- und Financial Ressources als notwendige Inputs zur Umsetzung und permanenten Weiterentwicklung müssen nachhaltig entwickelt und gesichert werden.